-My story, my experiences, and what I have learned along the way have all shaped the person I am, and the kind of representative I intend to be for Rosemount, Apple Valley and Coates.
+My story, my experiences, and what I have learned along the way have all shaped the person I am, and the kind of representative I am, and will continue to be for Rosemount, Apple Valley, and Coates.

-I was raised in Cottage Grove, MN, the youngest of seven children in a working class family.
+I was raised in Cottage Grove, Minnesota, the youngest of seven children in a working-class family.
 My parents were both veterans of World War II.
 While my family was very typical, my life changed drastically at an early age.
 My brother, Ray, died during his service in Vietnam.
-I was only five years old when he died, and if this loss wasn’t hard enough on my family, my mother died of cancer when I was just 12 years old.
-Because my veteran father suffered from Post Traumatic Stress Disorder (PTSD), he was not able to care for me alone.
-I was sent to live with my oldest sister in Hudson, WI.
+I was only five years old when he died, and if this loss wasn’t hard enough on my family, my mother died of cancer just a few years later when I was twelve years old.
+Because my father suffered from Post Traumatic Stress Disorder (PTSD) due to his military service, he was not able to care for me alone.
+I was sent to live with my oldest sister in Hudson, Wisconsin.

-After graduating from Hudson High School, I started college in Winona, MN, and then switched to trade school to fulfill my lifelong dream of becoming a firefighter/EMT.
+After graduating from Hudson High School, I started college in Winona, Minnesota, and then switched to trade school to fulfill my lifelong dream of becoming a firefighter and EMT.
 I worked for over 30 years in emergency medical services and healthcare, and during that time I continued to follow my entrepreneurial spirit and I started several businesses.
 One of these businesses, a flower shop, was ultimately unsuccessful and ended up with tax problems.
-While it was difficult and embarrassing to have these issues, we paid all the money owed, and learned important lessons I have kept with me in other businesses and will bring with me to the legislature.
+While it was difficult and embarrassing to have these issues, we paid all the money owed and learned important lessons which I applied to subsequent businesses and brought with me to the legislature.

-Today I am a successful realtor, and I recently returned to healthcare, working in a local emergency department.
-I represent local interests by serving on the Community Advisory Committee for the Pine Bend Refinery.
-I am a father, a community leader and a friend.
-I have never been afraid of hard work, and I am someone who will do more than just listen to concerns; I will go right to work to ensure our district is well represented in St. Paul.
-This is your seat 57B, and I look forward to the opportunity to represent you!
+Today I am a successful realtor, and your State Representative.
+I won election to the State House against a three-term incumbent in 2018, thanks to the support of constituents ready to move Minnesota forward.
+Since the election, I have represented our local interests at the Capitol.
+I am a father, a community leader, and a friend.
+I have never been afraid of hard work, and I am someone who does more than just listen to concerns; I do the work to ensure that our district and our concerns are heard in Saint Paul.
+This is your seat 57B, and I am grateful for the opportunity to represent you!